What's Included in the Price

 What Affects the Cost

 - Room below.
 Balconies over habitable rooms require structural-grade systems with full compliance.
 Ground-level decks on slabs are simpler.
+Remediation of a failed balcony over a living space typically costs $20,000 to $25,000 once tiles and damaged finishes are stripped and rebuilt.

 - Balcony size.
 Small step-out balconies cost a fraction of large entertaining terraces.
+Labour rates per square metre improve on larger areas.

 A small patch repair on a ground-level patio with adequate drainage sits toward $700.
 Full membrane replacement on a large tiled apartment balcony in South Brisbane over a living room, with drain upgrades, balustrade penetration treatment, and retiling, pushes toward $9,000.